Bean061/RAD_Allele_Dropout_Remedy/README.md

   Contains gene alignments with new outgroup sequences added.

 Finally you can concatenate aligned_loci/ and split_genes/ as the final matrix for phylogenetic analyses.

 ## Citation

 * Zhou et al. in prep.

+## Acknowledgements
+ The example data is partially from Du, Zhi-Yuan, A. J. Harris, and Qiu-Yun Jenny Xiang.
+"Phylogenomics, co-evolution of ecological niche and morphology, and historical biogeography of buckeyes, horsechestnuts, and their relatives (Hippocastaneae, Sapindaceae) and the value of RAD-Seq for deep evolutionary inferences back to the Late Cretaceous."
+Molecular Phylogenetics and Evolution 145 (2020): 106726.